SouravD-Me/Covid-19-Predictive-Analysis/README.md

 # Covid-19-Predictive-Analysis

-This repository contains the Twitter data (training) on Covid-19 initially from early 2020 (March-June).
+This repository contains the Twitter data (validation only) on Covid-19 initially from early 2020 (March-June).
 It is a multi-head dataset with the following parameters:

    ⦁ *Serial No* <br>
    ⦁ *Date of the tweet(s)* <br>